nelser05/New-CS440/README.txt

   one will be created automatically.

-  If everything is working correctly, when you run the server with a new database folder the following will be printed in the server’s
+  If everything is working correctly, when you run the server with a new database folder the following will be printed in the serverâ€™s
   window:

       creating new database